marijnh/Eloquent-JavaScript/18_http.md

 The `setState` method makes sure the DOM is showing a given state and stores the new state to `localStorage`.
 Event handlers call this function to move to a new state.

-{{index "Object.assign function", [object, creation], property, "computed property"}}
+{{index [object, creation], property, "computed property"}}

-The use of `Object.assign` in the example is intended to create a new object that is a clone of the old `state.notes`, but with one property added or overwritten. `Object.assign` takes its first argument and adds all properties from any further arguments to it.
-Thus, giving it an empty object will cause it to fill a fresh object.
-The ((square brackets)) notation in the third argument is used to create a property whose name is based on some dynamic value.
+The `...` syntax in the example is used to create a new object that is a clone of the old `state.notes`, but with one property added or overwritten.
+It uses ((spread)) syntax to first add the properties from the old object, and then set a new property.
+The ((square brackets)) notation in the object literal is used to create a property whose name is based on some dynamic value.

 {{index "sessionStorage object", [browser, storage]}}